blekenbleu/blekenbleu.github.io/microscope/Nikon/photo.md

 *Canon EF DSLR flange-to-sensor distance is 44mm*

 Canon's RF camera bodies have 20mm flange-to-sensor distance.
 With its chimney removed,
-Nikon's F trinocular head has about 76mm flange-to-flange distance.
+Nikon's [F trinocular head](F_trinoc) has about 76mm flange-to-flange distance.
-Canon RF mirrorless bodies should be able to achieve parfocality with Nikon 210mm objectives and F trinocular heads...
+Canon mirrorless bodies should be able to achieve parfocality with Nikon 210mm objectives and [F trinocular heads](F_trinoc)...

 A (sprayed black) PVC reducer from 2 inch o.d. to 1.5 inch i.d.
 has 42mm o.d., which precisely fits Nikon's trinocular chimneys,